Read Mapping Near Non-Volatile Memory: Related Work

-Imani et al. in~\cite{rahimi2} and~\cite{rahimihyperdimensional} introduce approximate resistive CAM arrays to accelerate approximate computing workloads.
-The first one~\cite{rahimi2} relies on an exotic cell organization, which connects $R_{low}$ to ML on a match; $R_{high}$, on a mismatch (the opposite convention to state-of-the-art per Fig.~\ref{fig:tcamCell}).
-This complicates match detection, thereby restricts the row length to at most 8 bits, and impairs the applicability to {\em read mapping}.
-The second one ~\cite{rahimihyperdimensional} uses resistive CAM arrays to accelerate brain-inspired computing.
-This work does not rely on the previous exotic cell, however, to find the Hamming distance (their similarity metric) robustly, limits the row size to 4 bits only.
-This, as well, impairs the applicability to {\em read mapping}.
-While these proposals show great potential for many applications, expansion to approximate matches for {\em read mapping} is not straight-forward due to the restricted row sizes, which challenges the amortization of per-row SA overhead.
-At the same time, longer {\em read}s, hence {\em query}s, are emerging with improvements in NGS-platforms, where TCAM search happens at row-granularity. \arch\ adds support for approximate matches much less intrusively, by carefully tuning the SA reference voltage in a variation-aware manner, without restricting the row size or introducing additional SAs which can incur a notable area cost.
-At the same time, \arch\ features other key components (than the Match Unit with CAM arrays capable of detecting approximate matches in place), which constitute together the scalable, high-throughput energy-efficient {\em read mapping} accelerator. {\em Neither the proposed similarity match detection mechanism in our paper, nor any CAM array capable of handling approximate matches would be sufficient to implement an efficient {\em read mapping} accelerator by itself, as demonstrated in Section~\ref{sec:motiv}.}
+{ \bf {Resistive CAM Accelerators:}} Guo et al.~\cite{ipekTCAM,ipekACC} explore TCAM for accelerating data-intensive applications.
+Yavits et al.~\cite{yavits2015resistive} propose an associative processor, which employs resistive CAM based look-up tables to implement diverse functions.
+Kaplan et al.~\cite{kaplanSW} demonstrate how to efficiently implement Smith-Waterman algorithm (which tries to align strings of similar length) using resistive CAM based look-up tables.
+Not being able to handle similarity matching under noise, neither of these are directly applicable to {\em read mapping}. \ignore{ While \arch\ features non-volatile TCAM as~\cite{ipekTCAM, ipekACC} do, \arch\ arrays do not include any of the priority index logic, population count logic, or the reduction network from~\cite{ipekTCAM} or programmable microcontrollers of~\cite{ipekACC}.
+Instead, \arch\ tailors the data and control paths to {\em read mapping}, which entails minimal logic for filtering, scheduling, and queuing search requests.
+At the same time, \arch's TCAM arrays feature a novel similarity match mechanism cut for {\em read mapping}.
+Neither of~\cite{ipekTCAM, ipekACC} are directly applicable to {\em read mapping}. } Approximate resistive CAM is also proposed, either using exotic cells~\cite{rahimi2} (which complicates match detection, and thereby restricts the row length to at most 8 bits) or limiting the row length to 4 bits only (to find the Hamming distance, their similarity metric, robustly)~\cite{rahimihyperdimensional}. \ignore{ The first design~\cite{rahimi2} relies on an exotic cell, which connects $R_{low}$ ($R_{high}$) to ML on a (mis)match; the opposite convention to the state-of-the-art per Fig.~\ref{fig:tcamCell}.
+This complicates match detection, thereby restricts the row length to at most 8 bits.
+The second design~\cite{rahimihyperdimensional} does not use an exotic cell, however, to find the Hamming distance (their similarity metric) robustly, limits the row size to 4 bits only. } While these show great potential, restricted row length hinders applicability to {\em read mapping} where longer (short) {\em read}s are emerging with NGS improvements and where TCAM search happens at row-granularity. \arch\ adds support for approximate matches much less intrusively, by carefully tuning the sense amplifier (SA) reference voltage in a variation-aware manner, without restricting the row size.
+No CAM array capable of only approximate matching would be sufficient to implement an efficient {\em read mapping} accelerator by itself, as demonstrated in Section~\ref{sec:motiv}.